PINTO: Faithful Language Reasoning Using Prompt-Generated Rationales: Experimental Setup

 \textbf{Baselines}~ (1) \textit{Without Rationales} is a T5-based model fine-tuned on the task dataset without using any rationales as additional input.
 (2) \textit{Prompted Self-Rationalization} is a GPT-NeoX LM that learns from a few examples in the prompt to firstly generate a few short sentences as the rationale and then predict the answer.
 Here, we use the chain-of-thought prompting configuration from~\cite{wei2022chain}.
 (3) Distilled Self-Rationalization is a small LM (T5-base) trained on the rationales generated by the Prompted Self-Rationalization model.
 We implement two variants of the distillation model: a) Rationalize-First, which firstly generates the rationale and then predicts the answer, and b) Predict-First, which firstly predicts the answer and then generates the rationale.
 (4) NILE~\citep{kumar2020nile} trains a rationalization module by fine-tuning a T5-3B model~\citep{2020t5} with the rationales annotated by humans, then trains a reasoning module by fine-tuning a T5-Base model with the task dataset as in our method.
 We only apply NILE on the CSQA and StrategyQA datasets, since they provide human-annotated gold rationales.
 (5) \textit{Standard Training} uses the same rationalize-then-reason pipeline as our method, except the reasoning module is not fine-tuned with the counterfactual training loss.
 (6) \textit{Dropout Context} is the same as the Standard Training baseline, except the question is randomly dropped out from the input while fine-tuning the reasoning module.
 This is a strategy used in prior work to encourage the reasoning module to make good use of the input rationales \citep{hase2020leakage}.

-Also, we consider two additional variants of \methodsp as baselines: \textit{Token Masking Only} and \textit{Token Replacement Only}.
-These baselines either only use token masking or only use token replacement, respectively, to perturb rationale tokens.
-For all the compared models, we search the optimal hyperparameters based on the average of accuracy and LAS over the development set, where the learning rate is chosen from $\{1\mathrm{e}{-5}, 3\mathrm{e}{-5}, 1\mathrm{e}{-4}, 3\mathrm{e}{-4}\}$, the batch size is chosen from $\{8, 16, 32, 64\}$.
+Further, we also consider two variants of \method, namely \textit{Token Masking Only} and \textit{Token Replacement Only} as baselines.
+These baselines only adopt token masking or token replacement for perturbing rationale tokens, respectively.